SBB RAe TEE II: Trans Europ Express

 The last TEE Edelweiss ran on 26 May 1979, and the TEE Iris on 30 May 1981.
 The last international TEE until 1993—and the last TEE anywhere to use RAe TEE II trainsets—was the Gottardo, which ran as a Trans Europ Express for the very last time on 24 September 1988, from Milano to Zürich.

+EuroCity and post-EC use

-After their use on TEE services ended, the RAe TEE II sets were converted to two-class trains, redesignated type RABe EC, repainted from red-and-cream to two-tone grey, and put into use on EuroCity services from Zürich to Milano (the EC Gottardo), Zürich to Stuttgart, and Lausanne to Milano (the EC Lemano and EC Lutetia).
-Their new livery earned them the nickname "grey mouse".
-They were removed from EuroCity service in 1994 and retired from regular service altogether in late 1999.
+After their use on TEE services ended, the RAe TEE II sets were converted in 1988–90 to two-class trains, redesignated type RABe EC, repainted from red-and-cream to two-tone grey, and put into use on EuroCity services from Zürich to Milano (the EC Gottardo and EC Manzoni) and Geneva or Lausanne to Milano (the EC Cisalpin, EC Lemano, and EC Lutetia), as well as in non-EC service between Bern and Frasne, France.
+Their new livery earned them the nickname "souris gris" (or "graue Maus" in German), meaning "grey mouse".
+In May 1993, the RABe sets were taken off of the Simplon railway line service (Lausanne to Milano) and the freed-up trainsets redeployed on a then-new Zürich to Stuttgart service (the EC Killesberg and EC Uetliberg).

+The RABe sets were removed from EuroCity service in August 1994, after the derailment of one set on 22 July 1994 – initially an indefinite suspension of their use any services, which was later made a permanent withdrawal from use on EC services.
+Thereafter, they were employed only on two pairs of daily IC trains operating between Bern and Frasne, which was continuing in early 1996.
+The last three active sets were retired from regular service altogether in November 1999.

+Preservation

+One of the five RAe TEE II trainsets, No. 1053, has been preserved, and in 2003 it was restored by the SBB Historic foundation to red-and-cream TEE livery.
+In 2012–13, it received updates to allow it to continue to be operated.
+Its interior configuration remained unchanged from its circa 1989 conversion to RABe class.